-Journal & Article Psychology, Biological I/F 1-5 6-10 11-14 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z ETC # Journal I/F 1 BEHAVIORAL AND BRAIN SCIENCES 17.194 2 PSYCHOPHYSIOLOGY 신착 3.378 3 EVOLUTION AND HUMAN BEHAVIOR 신착 2.959 4 PHYSIOLOGY & BEHAVIOR 신착 2.635 5 BIOLOGICAL PSYCHOLOGY 신착 2.627 저널 논문 BEHAVIORAL AND BRAIN SCIENCES What are the appropriate axioms of rationality for reasoning under uncertainty with resource-constrained systems?
+Journal & Article Psychology, Biological I/F 1-5 6-10 11-14 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z ETC # Journal I/F 1 BEHAVIORAL AND BRAIN SCIENCES 신착 17.333 2 PSYCHOPHYSIOLOGY 신착 3.692 3 EVOLUTION AND HUMAN BEHAVIOR 신착 3.067 4 PHYSIOLOGY & BEHAVIOR 신착 2.826 5 BIOLOGICAL PSYCHOLOGY 신착 2.763 저널 논문 BEHAVIORAL AND BRAIN SCIENCES What Can Experimental Studies of Bias Tell Us About Real-World Group Disparities?
+What are the appropriate axioms of rationality for reasoning under uncertainty with resource-constrained systems?
 The importance of constraints on constraints.
 Optimal, resource-rational or sub-optimal?
 Insights from cognitive development.
 Resource-rationality as a normative standard of human rationality.
 Another claim for cognitive history.
 Computational limits don't fully explain human cognitive limitations.
 Uncovering cognitive constraints is the bottleneck in resource-rational analysis.
 Resource-rationality beyond individual minds: the case of interactive language use.
 Generalization of the resource-rationality principle to neural control of goal-directed movements.
 Holistic resource-rational analysis.
 Heuristics and the naturalistic fallacy.
 The biology of emotion is missing.
 Cognitively bounded rational analyses and the crucial role of theories of subjective utility.
 Multiple conceptions of resource rationality.
 Can resources save rationality?
 "Anti-Bayesian" updating in cognition and perception.
 Towards a quantum-like cognitive architecture for decision-making.
 Opportunities and challenges integrating resource-rational analysis with developmental perspectives.
 Resource-rational analysis versus resource-rational humans.
 Resource-rationality and dynamic coupling of brains and social environments.
 Opportunities for emotion and mental health research in the resource-rationality framework.
 Sampling as a resource-rational constraint.
 The evolutionary foundations of resource-rational analysis.
 Representing utility and deploying the body.
 What is the purpose of cognition?
 Beginning with biology: "Aspects of cognition" exist in the service of the brain's overall function as a resource-regulator.
 Advancing rational analysis to the algorithmic level.
 Rationalizations primarily serve reputation management, not decision making.
 Means and ends of habitual action.
 Rationalization is a suboptimal defense mechanism associated with clinical and forensic problems.
 Rationalization and self-sabotage.
 Rationalization is rare, reasoning is pervasive.
 Rational rationalization and System 2.
 Rationalization in the pejorative sense: Cushman's account overlooks the scope and costs of rationalization.
 Belief as a non-epistemic adaptive benefit.
 Ideology, shared moral narratives, and the dark side of collective rationalization.
 Cognitive dissonance processes serve an action-oriented adaptive function.
 What kind of rationalization is system justification?
 Rationalization enables cooperation and cultural evolution.
 Letting rationalizations out of the box.
 Rationalization is irrational and self-serving, but useful.
 Rationalization of emotion is also rational.
 Rationalization and the status of folk psychology.
 Rationalization: Why, when, and what for?
 Antecedent rationalization: Rationalization prior to action.
 Ex ante coherence shifts.
 Evidence for the rationalisation phenomenon is exaggerated.
 Rationalization may improve predictability rather than accuracy.
 Quantifying the prevalence and adaptiveness of behavioral rationalizations.
 Heroes of our own story: Self-image and rationalizing in thought experiments.
-The social function of rationalization: An identity perspective.